 - Citation Machine – Remembering all of the rules for proper essay citations can be difficult.
 Use Citation Machine to be positive in generating proper bibliographies in MLA, APA, Chicago, Turabian, and Harvard styles.

 - LeftToSpend – Budgeting is not fun for any student.
 The Left To Spend app removes complex financial details by subtracting spending after a budget is set.
 And also offers analytical graphs so students can better access their financial priorities.

 - Habitica – Students can use Habitica to promote their own self-improvement and to increase productivity.
 Users can stay motivated to break bad habits while playing interactive games to develop healthier practices.

-- MyFitnessPal – Student’s bodies needs to maintain healthy structure so that their brains perform at their highest potential.
+- MyFitnessPal – Student’s bodies need to maintain a healthy structure so that their brains perform at their highest potential.
 Use My Fitness Pal to check your calorie intake and to connect with a large community of fitness support.

 - Amazon Student – Amazon Student sign-up gives student free Prime membership for 6 months.
 Search textbooks and other academic tools for purchase, receive $5 for friend referrals and access unlimited photo storage.

 - Google Scholar – Google scholar makes researching information a breeze.
 Instead of search tools like price or images, users can customize results by patents and citations.
 As well as save their data, set alerts and access metrics.

 - WolframAlpha – This essential resource is a calculator and encyclopedia in one.
 It offers assistance in any subject from music, physics, and chemistry to art, linguistics, and medicine.
 You name the area of study; Wolfram Alpha helps you retain reputable information.